paulross/svfsc/docs/Sphinx/source/future_work.rst

 The engineering problems are large and, without clear requirements, this will not be attempted right now.

-Users can always call ``SparseVirtualFile::clear()`` if they are concerned about memory usage.
+Users can always call ``SparseVirtualFile::clear()`` or ``SparseVirtualFile::erase()`` if they are concerned about memory usage.
-Then they need to know that might cause exceptions in another thread that is anticipating a ``SparseVirtualFile::read()`` to succeed.
+Then they need to know that might cause exceptions in their own thread or another thread that is anticipating a ``SparseVirtualFile::read()`` to succeed.